 - turmeric containing an ingredient called curcumin to reduce inflammation and make symptoms less severe

 No studies support the effectiveness of these supplements specifically for chlamydia, so take them with caution.

 And there’s no substitute for antibiotics when treating chlamydia.
 Only try these remedies if you’re already taking antibiotics or if you plan to go to the doctor.

 Chlamydia is easy to treat and isn’t serious if it’s treated quickly.

 Symptoms don’t show up in a majority of people who get it.
 But it’s important to get it treated to prevent any long-term complications, such as infertility or conditions like pelvic inflammatory disease.

-Have protected sex to help prevent chlamydia bacteria from spreading.
+Have protected sex to help prevent the transmission of chlamydia bacteria.
 And get tested regularly for STIs if you have multiple sexual partners or if your partner has multiple partners now or in the past and hasn’t been tested.